Get Started

 Many contracts are written to be inviting and enticing, with legal considerations in mind, but they miss the bigger picture.
 Contracts written this way will lead to a cascade of minor issues you’ll deal with in the future.

-Chances are, your team is probably spending far too much of your time sorting out issues that arrive in “action-required” emails that never would have happened with a better contract.
+Chances are, your team is probably spending far too much of your time sorting out issues that arrive in “action-required” emails that never would have happened with a better supplier contract.

 So what do you include in your contract to avoid these mistakes?
 Performance outcomes.
 It’s easy to zero in on acquiring goods and services and forget about performance results, but you’ll do so at your own cost.